Women in South Korea: Family life

 Despite the rapid changes in society due to industrialization, a gender-equal family culture has not emerged due to the long-standing influence of the patriarchal family norms.
 In particular, familism, which has been emphasized through the industrialization process, has continued to be family-centered and patriarchal, emphasizing the safety of the entire family rather than the individual.
 Familism consequently infringes on women's unique rights by defining women as secondary to their family composition.
 In South Korea's history, which has disparaged women's rights, gender inequality has been strengthened, reproduced through the family's life culture.
 For example, the traditional marriage and kinship system, which used women as objects of paternalism, has excluded women from ancestor worship, inheritance, and possession.
 However, the recent debate over the abolition of the family headship system in South Korea has emerged as an important social issue.

-The tradition of total female submission persisted in Korean villages until relatively recent times.
-One Korean scholar who came from the conservative Chungcheong region recalled that when a high school friend died of sickness during the 1940s, his young bride committed suicide.
-Her act was commemorated in her own and the surrounding communities as an outstanding example of devotion to duty.

-Traditionally, men and women were strictly segregated, both inside and outside the house.
-Aristocratic women spent most of their lives in seclusion in the women's chamber.
-It is said that the traditional pastime of nolttwigi, a game of jumping up and down on a seesaw-like contraption, originated among bored women who wanted to peek over the high walls of their family compounds to see what the outside world was like.
-Economic necessity gave women of the lower classes some freedom as they participated in farm work and sometimes earned supplemental income through making and selling things.

 As of February 2015, adultery is no longer illegal in South Korea.